blutui/dev.blutui.com/src/pages/changelog/index.md

 {% changelog date="2024-05-20" %}
 {% badge status="success" %}Added{% /badge %}

 - Added `domain` resource to the [Console API](/api/console).
-This allows you to manage domains in your agency directly through the Console API.
+This allows you to manage domains in your agency directly through the API.

 {% badge status="attention" %}Fixed{% /badge %}